 As part of the project, staff will take the opportunity to consolidate and streamline layers of zoning provisions, overlays, subzones, exceptions and schedules, to improve ease of interpretation of the new By-law.
 For example, the lists of permitted uses in many commercial subzones originate in provisions from pre-amalgamation Zoning By-laws.
 Where there is no longer a policy-based reason to limit the range of uses or to have many subzones that vary arbitrarily from one another, these subzones will be consolidated into fewer subzones with a wider range of uses permitted, in keeping with Official Plan and secondary plan policies.
-Where possible, provisions of the underlying zone to simplify interpretation of the new Zoning By-law.
+Where possible, provisions currently implemented through an overlay will be consolidated into the provisions of the underlying zone to simplify interpretation of the new Zoning By-law.
 Exceptions will be reviewed for conformity with the new Official Plan, and where appropriate, restrictive or redundant provisions will be removed.